Details and Benefits — CFE Membership

 Benefits of the CFE Credential

-Increase your earnings – CFEs earn nearly 22% more than their non-certified colleagues according to the 2010/2011 Compensation Guide for Anti-Fraud Professionals.
+Increase your earnings – CFEs earn 34 percent more than their non-certified colleagues according to the 2020 Compensation Guide for Anti-Fraud Professionals.

 Advance your career – CFE certification is documented evidence of expertise and experience, representing a high level of skill, knowledge and professionalism.